 Statistics About Cervical Cancer

-Incidence rates have declined over most of the past several decades in both white and African-American women.
+Incidence rates have declined over most of the past several decades in younger women.

 Nearly all women with cervical cancer have been infected with the human papillomavirus (HPV).

 The death rate from cervical cancer continues to decrease each year due to prevention and early detection as a result of screening with the Pap test.